 And he added: “Going back to the question about what does the Government need to do, you need to have well-trained and well-qualified therapists who can work with military veterans – and to an extent, that’s what they’ve got.
 They’ve got regional services and they’re not bad.
 I know the people that work there.
 They’re good therapists.”

-To find a BACP counsellor or psychotherapist via BACP’s Therapist Directory.
+To find a local BACP counsellor or psychotherapist who can help with trauma, visit our Therapist directory.